Cairns's hand-coding web studio.

 Cairns is Australia's gateway to the Great Barrier Reef and the Daintree — and that single fact shapes every commercial decision made here.
 Roughly three million visitors flow through Cairns Airport each year (CNS), and the city's economy is built on capturing, accommodating, feeding, transporting and entertaining them.
 Tourism, hospitality and marine industries dominate.
 The CBD around the Esplanade and Trinity Inlet runs on shopfront economics; further inland, Edmonton, Manunda and the corridor to Smithfield host the trades, professional services and support industries that keep the visitor economy running.

 That economic structure has direct consequences for how a website needs to be built here.
 Your customer is more likely to be searching from Tokyo, Singapore, Auckland, Melbourne or Brisbane than from Cairns itself — which means mobile speed on international connections matters, multilingual considerations matter, and OTA competition matters.
 Decision-making happens on phones, in airport lounges and on the couch six weeks before travel.
 A page that takes four seconds to load on a Telstra mobile connection in Manunda is invisible to a meaningful slice of your highest-value market.
 Local businesses also face seasonality most capital-city operators don't: cashflow swings hard between the wet (Nov-Apr) and the dry (May-Oct), and the website has to do work during the booking research months that bridges the gap.
-Every Cairns site we ship targets a mobile-first Largest Contentful Paint under 2.5 seconds, gets accessibility scores in the 90s, handles seasonal opening hours cleanly, and is built so that an operator with a small team can update content without paying us monthly.
+Every custom site built for this market should target a mobile-first Largest Contentful Paint under 2.5 seconds, return accessibility scores in the 90s, handle seasonal opening hours cleanly, and be built so that an operator with a small team can update content without paying an agency monthly.
 That's the bar — and template sites consistently fail to clear it.

 Cairns SEO, done properly